mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 );
 ```

-Much simpler!
-It does require some knowledge to add the extra exclamation mark that tells `FormattedMarkdownMessage` to open a link to open in a new window, but there's a lot less overhead required there.
-That said, this formatting is even more limited than the previous options, and it may have minor performance issues due to having to parse Markdown.
+Much better!
+It does require some additional knowledge that adding an exclamation mark to the link tells `FormattedMarkdownMessage` to open it in a new window, but there's a lot less learning required compared to HTML.
+That said, this formatting is even more limited than the previous options, and `FormattedMarkdownMessage` doesn't fix the potential for performance problems because it still has to parse Markdown.

-This technique is used frequently throughout our apps, and until recently, I'd consider it to be the best way of doing this, but we've recently upgraded react-intl which has added support for something that I think is even nicer.
+This technique is used frequently throughout our apps, and until recently, I would've considered it to be the best way of doing this, but now that we've upgraded react-intl, we have access to a new feature which I think is even nicer.

-### Solution 4: Rich text formatting in react-intl v3
+### Solution 4: Rich text formatting in react-intl

-Instead of having to either pass in React elements as values or having to write out HTML or Markdown within the translation string, react-intl v3 now supports rich text formatting within the translation string.
-To do this, you can construct a HTML-like string such as `<link>Click here</link> for more information.` using any sort of custom label such as link, and then the code can define what that means without the translator having to worry about the defails.
+react-intl now supports custom HTML-like formatting within the translated text.
+To do this, you construct an HTML-like string such as `<link>Click here</link> for more information.` using any number of custom tags, and then you define what those tags mean without the translator having to worry about the defails.

+In our case, we still want the link to open in a new tab, but now we can do that without the translator having to know anything about that.

 ```jsx
 return (